fossas/fossa-cli/docs/integrations/gradle.md

 `fossa init` will attempt a "best-effort" strategy to look through all available Gradle tasks/configurations and elect the most likely ones used for a production build.

  1. Look for a root Gradle build (`build.gradle`).
- 2. Run `gradle tasks --all -q -a` to find all available sub-modules that support a `:dependencies` command.
+ 2. Run `gradle tasks --all` to find all available sub-modules that support a `:dependencies` command.
  3. If no valid tasks are found, list the root project, `:`, as a Build Target.
  3. Filter out any suspicious-looking tasks (i.e. labeled `test` or `testCompile`).
  4. Write tasks to configuration (`fossa.yml`).